Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 		Alex makes a ultimatum suggesting that a citizen is unlikely to win the championships--If Makkusu loses no Citizen will be allowed to compete in the CNS again.

-		Someones says and if he wins
+		:and if he wins

 		Alex is about to say something

 		Kyshumu(interrupts): He won't.
 I'll make sure of it.

-		some: With al due respect sir you can't compete in the championships any more you're the chief.
+		: With al due respect sir you can't compete in the championships any more you're the chief.

 		Kyhsumu: I know that I can't but my wife can